Braylon Edwards: Cleveland Browns

-Edwards began his rookie season as Cleveland's third wide receiver – a hold-out caused him to miss the beginning of training camp.
-Early in the season Edwards revealed that he had a staph infection, and missed a few weeks as a result of it.
+Edwards began his rookie season as Cleveland's third wide receiver—a holdout caused him to miss the beginning of training camp.
+Early in the season, Edwards revealed that he had a staph infection and missed a few weeks as a result.
 He moved into the starting lineup by midseason.
 He made his NFL debut versus the Cincinnati Bengals on September 11 and caught his first NFL touchdown at the Green Bay Packers on September 18.
-He amassed 512 receiving yards and three touchdowns before suffering a season ending knee injury.
+He amassed 512 receiving yards and three touchdowns before suffering a season-ending knee injury.
 Edwards had surgery in the offseason, and, while rehabilitating, bonded with Kellen Winslow II.
 Both were determined to make a full and speedy recovery.

-Edwards, like Winslow, had a successful rehabilitation that enabled him to be ready to play in the team's opening game in 2006.
+Edwards, like Winslow, had a successful rehabilitation, enabling him to be ready to play in the team's opening game in 2006.
 Edwards became the top receiver for the Browns after an injury to Joe Jurevicius that season.
 Edwards totaled 61 receptions for 884 yards and six touchdowns on the season.
-At the end of the season, Edwards announced he would give $500,000 to the University of Michigan for a scholarship endowment for football players.
+At the end of the season, Edwards announced he would donate $500,000 to the University of Michigan to establish a scholarship endowment for football players.
 Edwards also had an altercation with Charlie Frye on the sidelines of a game in 2006.
-He said "and they're talking about video games."
-Edwards continued to make headlines that season when he called out Mike Minter, Chris Gamble, Ricky Manning and other defensive backs of the Carolina Panthers.
-Additionally, he attended the annual Michigan-Ohio State rivalry game after being advised not to go by several veteran captains.
+He said, "And they're talking about video games."
+Edwards continued to make headlines that season when he called out Mike Minter, Chris Gamble, Ricky Manning, and other defensive backs of the Carolina Panthers.
+Additionally, he attended the annual Michigan-Ohio State rivalry game despite being advised by several veteran captains not to go.
 Edwards was late getting back from Columbus and was late to a team meeting.

 Edwards had a breakout season in 2007 and made his first Pro Bowl, becoming the first Browns receiver to make the Pro Bowl since Webster Slaughter in 1989.
 Edwards broke franchise records for receiving yardage with 1,289 receiving yards compared to Slaughter's record of 1,236 in 1989 and receiving touchdowns with 16 compared to Gary Collins's 13 in 1963.
-Edwards' 16 touchdowns was also second in the league behind only Randy Moss who set an NFL record with 23 touchdowns.
+Edwards' 16 touchdowns were also second in the league behind only Randy Moss, who set an NFL record with 23 touchdowns.

 Edwards publicly made a bet with Michael Phelps that he would catch 17 touchdowns in 2008.
 However, Edwards and the Browns struggled during the entire year.
 The Browns finished at 4–12, and Braylon led the NFL in dropped passes with 23.
 He caught only three touchdown passes.